Tina Millette told her boss, Council Member Gavin Kane, that a constituent was making life difficult in the public area of their district office.

 “Seen Max Morano’s tweets lately?” she asked.
 “Read his most recent one.
 I’ll fill you in on the rest.”

 Gavin turned to Tina.
-“Morano got Finzi a refund?”
+“Morano got Roland a refund?”

 “A full refund, including tax.”

-“But Finzi is in our district, not his.”
+“But Roland is in our district, not his.”

 “Same street.
-Finzi’s street number is in our district, so Morano made a mistake, but I don’t see voters clamoring for his removal over that.”
+Roland’s street number is in our district, so Morano made a mistake, but I don’t see voters clamoring for his removal over that.”

 Gavin typed, “Mad-dog Morano manhandles yet another local merchant.”
 He sent it without seeking Tina’s approval.
 That was a mistake because she would have warned him of the inevitable, devastating response.

 Less than a minute later, as though Max Morano had anticipated the potshot, he posted a new tweet: “Kane hurls insults.
 Morano gets it done.
-The shoes fit.”
+The shoe fits.”